nmartinez71/SecurityandSecureCodingClass/README.md

+Module 2:

+The code provides two methods of cryptography: Symmetric and Assymetric.

+For the Symmetric method, I will be using the AES algorithm with the CBC (Code Block Chaining) mode.
+We begin by creating the AES key and Initialization vector which are required to encode and need to be random.
+Then we make a message, in this case "symmetric message" making sure we use the "b" prefix to have it as a byte object since we cannot use the standard string.
+AFter this, we create a cipher using the AES Key and IV using the CBC mode as mentioned.
+An important step here is to ensure that we pad the plain text since AES method only works with 16 byte blocks of data.
+Finally, we encypt the padded message and then decode it by doing the reverse of the steps.
+We use the same key and iv to create the decryptor and then decrypt the message.

+Now with the Asymmetric method, we will be using the RSA encryption method.
+Similarly to before, we start creating the keys needed so a Public and Private RSA Key.
+We make these readabale by using the PEM format which creates headers and footers in the text and allows.
+Once again we create a message in plain text, once again using the "b" prefix.
+Then we encrypt the text with padding here as well, this time we use the SHA256 padding method and the public key.
+Then we reverse, by decrypting the ciphertext and using the same padding method.
+The difference here is that we use the private key that was created earlier.

 Module 1:

 CIA is a shorthand in software development, that stands for Confidentiality, Integrity and Availability.
 This triad shows the three fundamentals in securing software and data.